 The marketing gurus may say, “if you want results you have to go outside your comfort zone.”
 But I disagree.
 Forcing ourselves into discomfort chases people away.
 It chases sales away.

-Once I accepted this, I also realized that, although an introvert, I still interacted with people on a regular basis, having conversations and making friends.
+Once I accepted this, I also realized that, although an introvert, I still interacted with people on a regular basis; having conversations and making friends.
 Knowing these acquaintances could become my potential readers, I devised a plan that works for me.

 I began by buying a case of books from the publisher at a discount.
 Then I just lived my life as normal with a few minor tweaks.

 The great thing about this set up is that everyone wins.
-I usually sold mine for $10-$12, although the retail price is $15.
+I usually sold my books for $10-$12, although the retail price is $15.
 Selling them this way brings higher profits for the author.
 For me this ended up being an $8 profit per sale (way better than the $1.50 I would get in royalties waiting for someone to buy one book from the bookstore).
 It was a great return on my investment.

 Even though I am introverted and socially awkward, I can get through a case of books faster than I’d ever have expected and make a stellar profit in the bargain.

-Really, all I do is when someone asks what I do, I say writer.
+Really, all I do is, when someone asks what I do, I say writer.
 Then they say, What have you written?
 I tell them briefly about Roxanne in La La Land, and when they express interest, I close the deal.

 Someone who’s an outgoing marketer type with a bang-up plan would benefit even more from having books on hand.
 Because, let’s face it, this type of individual will probably sell more books than the awkward introvert.